Sylvain59650/lodash-object/docs/Array.md

 Example

-    _.sortedLastIndex([4, 5, 5, 5, 6], 5);
+    [4, 5, 5, 5, 6].sortedLastIndex(5);
     // => 4

  ## sortedLastIndexBy

-    _.sortedLastIndexBy(value, [iteratee=_.identity])
+    Array#sortedLastIndexBy(value, [iteratee=_.identity])

-This method is like _.sortedLastIndex except that it accepts iteratee which is invoked for value and each element of array to compute their sort ranking.
+This method is like Array#sortedLastIndex except that it accepts iteratee which is invoked for value and each element of array to compute their sort ranking.
 The iteratee is invoked with one argument: (value).